DrJohnMelville/Pdf/README.md

       much PDF Generation, and I do not a "customer" to drive a rational design.
       The result, I am sure, is a PDF generation framework much more focused on ability to produce unusual variants of PDF syntax over anything that might be useful in creating real documents.
+Most notably, I do not implement JPEG and JPEG2000 encoders.
 - Forms of any kind.
 - Text or Graphics extraction
 - Annotations